 CRS came to India through Indo – US bilateral agreement in the year 1951 with opening of four zonal offices (1.
 Lucknow, 2.
 Kolkata, 3.
 Mumbai and 4.
 Hyderabad).
 The regional office has been stationed at New Delhi.
 CRS works in partnership with other developmental organization which are referred to as Counterpart Organization (CPO).
 CPO in turn works with several other NGO’s which are referred to as Operating Partners Organization (OPO).
 Before entering into partnership, all the parties need to reach an agreement.
 The agreement between CRS and CPO is called CRS-CPO agreement and the agreement between CPO and OPO is called CPO-OPO agreement.

 His Holiness the Dalai Lama’s Central Tibetan Relief Committee (CTRC) is one of the CPO who has entered into an agreement with CRS and has about 50 OPO’s presently operating under it.
 These OPO include schools, monasteries, nunneries, settlements, OPHs (old people’s home) and others.
 The programs (Title – II) covered under the OPOs are Nursery and Creche (NC), School Feeding (SF), Residential Institution (RI / BP) and Individual Health Care (IHC).
 The total number of beneficiaries for all the above – mentioned programs for the fiscal year 2009 is 13,032.

-This program which helped Tibetans Refugees in time of difficulties finally came to CLOSE on 30th Sep, 2011.
+Note: This program which immensely helped Tibetan Refugees in time of great difficulties for a very long time finally came to end from 30 Sep, 2011.